© Crown copyright 2018

 For international partnerships

 International research partnerships will continue to be important in a ‘no deal’ scenario.
-The UK is on track to have bilateral Nuclear Cooperation Agreements in place with key priority partners ahead of March 2019.
+The UK now has bilateral Nuclear Cooperation Agreements in place with key priority partners including the US, Australia and Canada.
 This will facilitate continued, unimpeded civil nuclear trade and nuclear research cooperation with these countries.

 UK researchers working in the UK on Euratom Research and Training programmes

 The guarantee and its extension provide UK stakeholders with reassurance that Euratom Research & Training projects covered by its terms will be funded for the lifetime of the project.